Bleizaun/TypeToMe/readme.md

 # TypeToMeClassic
-Type quest description text to accept and complete quests.
+A typing exercise addon.
+Type quest descriptions to accept and complete quests.
 Or sit in the library and write/copy books.

 ## How to use:
 Copy the unzipped TypeToMe folder into `*/_retail_/Interface/AddOns/`